 I recently developed a “history of federated identity” diagram and marveled at how it was similar, in many ways, to slides I created while working at Burton Group in 2004.
 Let’s take a look at a few diagrams and see what we can learn about how federation has evolved – and about the nature of technology forecasts in general.
-And then my next post in this thread will take us forward to the future.

 Federated identity is a reaction to the plethora of login accounts that people have had on the Internet and even within a typical (large) employer organization.
 Standards such as the Security Assertions Markup Language (SAML) and OpenID Connect have been created to “federate” a login and/or identity attributes and entitlements across multiple sites, applications or domains for the convenience of users and the relying party (RP) organizations that receive assertions, claims or tokens from the user’s identity provider (IDP) vouching or proving that the user is logged in with the IDP and of good standing.